 Preheat oven to 350 degrees.
 Press the sausage in a thin, even layer into at least a 13 x 9 baking pan with sides.
 Do NOT use a pizza pan; the sausage produces a great deal of grease that could cause a fire if it runs into your oven.
 Bake for 15 minutes.
 Remove from oven, keeping the oven on, and set aside to cool.
 Once the crust has cooled pour off the grease and pat the crust dry with a paper towel.
 Make the Alfredo sauce according to the directions in my last post.
 Melt the bacon grease and stir fry the onions, peppers, and beef until the flavors mingle and the edges begin to crisp up.
 Top the sausage crust with the Alfredo sauce.
 Layer the beef and pepper and onions evenly over the crust.
 Top with the cheese of your choice.
 Traditionally, a Philly cheesesteak uses either Provolone or American cheese, or both.
 My husband doesn't like Provolone and I don't like American so we just use mozzarella.
 Bake for 10-15 minutes until the cheese is melted and golden.
 Slice and serve.

 This was really good and I think it will become part of our regular rotation.
 If you let the pizza cool for a while you can pick it up and eat it like regular pizza.
 I was worried the sausage flavor might overpower the pizza but it didn't.
 It was delicious and I didn't really even notice the sausage.
 You could substitute ground chicken or turkey if you wanted a milder flavor.
+When you are pouring off the grease you might want someone to help you hold the sausage crust so it doesn't flip out of the pan and create a giant grease stain on your shirt after you twist yourself into a pretzel trying to catch it with your shoulder, not that I would know anything about that!
 Of course if you are strictly adhering to Carnivore Month you would leave out the onions and peppers.
 Since I'm the only one in the family doing it I just picked off mine and gave them to my husband.
 I can no longer tolerate peppers so this is what I usually do anyway if a recipe contains them.
 I used a stoneware pan that keeps most food from sticking but you could also line your pan with parchment paper or a silicone mat.